pingcap/docs/tidb-cloud/changefeed-overview.md

 ## Create Changefeed

-TiDB Cloud provides the following changefeeds to help you stream data from TiDB Cloud.
 To create a changefeed, please refer to the tutorial:

 - [Sink to Apache Kafka](/tidb-cloud/changefeed-sink-to-apache-kafka.md) (Beta)
 - [Sink to MySQL](/tidb-cloud/changefeed-sink-to-mysql.md)